Kein-Internet/Rare-event-sampling/README.md

 - matplotlib.pyplot as plt
 - scipy.special as sc

-The the functions implemented are listed, in order, below:
+The functions implemented are listed, in order, below:

 - simple sampling
 - biased sampling